-Health Service Delivery System/MCO/MCO Subcontractor/ASO Incentive Arrangements wishes to ensure that contractual incentive arrangements between the Counties and their MCO/MCO Subcontractor/ASO are appropriate, and that the amounts due to/from the MCO/MCO Subcontractor/ASO and the Counties are accurately calculated.
+Health Service Delivery System/MCO/MCO Subcontractor/ASO Incentive Arrangements

+The Commonwealth has offered Counties the right of first opportunity to administer the HealthChoices program in order to better coordinate behavioral health services provided under MA, with other publicly funded behavioral health and human services.
+The Commonwealth wishes to ensure that contractual incentive arrangements between the Counties and their MCO/MCO Subcontractor/ASO are appropriate, and that the amounts due to/from the

+MCO/MCO Subcontractor/ASO and the Counties are accurately calculated.
 Errors in calculations may result in inaccurate amounts being reported for reinvestment plans, or amounts required to be returned to the Counties or the Commonwealth.
 The Commonwealth also wishes to ensure that the Counties' policies and procedures for oversight and monitoring of any incentive arrangements are complete and effective.